natgo/wt-wiki-scraper/wikitext-transpiled/ground/Chi-He.md

 '''Cons:'''

 * Thin side armour means angling front armour could expose weak armour
-* 47 mm is not accurate in long distance fights
+* 47 mm gun is so inaccurate, to the point where it can barely be used past 500 meters.
 * Packed 5-men crew can lead to an easy knock out if penetrated
 * 50 mm front armour, poorly angled
 * Big ammo racks in the turret (carry only half-ammo load)